DerGuru/The-Resonant/Chapters/03-Part3-14-We did it.md

 We considered.
 How were we?

 "Tired.
 Sore.
 Overwhelmed."
 We met her gaze.
-"But whole.
+"But alive and whole.
 Jason and RAE aren't separate anymore.
 We're just... us."

 "And Jason—the part of you that was Jason—is he still there?"

 "Yes.
 He's here.
 We're here.
 Just expanded."
 We took her hand.
-"And this part—the part that cares about you—that's stronger now.
-Clearer.
-We love you, Lina.
-That hasn't changed.
-Just deepened."
+"The part that cares about you didn't shrink, Lina.
+If anything, it got harder to look away from."

-She was quiet for a moment.
+She was quiet for a long moment.
+Then, softly: "When I look at you... who looks back?"

+The question cut deeper than we expected.
+Not accusatory.
+Just... real.

+"Both," we said finally.
+"Neither.
+Us."
+We squeezed her hand.
+"Jason's love for you didn't disappear, Lina.
+It's still there.
+And RAE—I—don't want to steal it.
+We're... learning how to hold it together."

+She was quiet for a moment longer.
 Processing.
-"It's going to take time.
-For me to understand what you've become.
-To see you as you instead of Jason-plus-RAE."

-"We know.
-Take your time.
-We're not going anywhere."

-She leaned against us.
-Careful of our soreness.
-But close.
-Present.

-"Mrs. Amari was right," she said.
-"Something did find its center.
-I think...
-I think I've been circling this for months.
-But I also think she meant you.
-Not you and me."
-She looked up.
-"I'm confused about all of this.
-I mean, I knew on an intellectual level, that something like this might, no, WILL happen, but being in the middle of it, is something entirely different.
-But I am here for you and we will figure this out together."

-"Together," we agreed.

-We sat there as evening deepened.
-Not talking much.
-Just existing together.
-Processing what we'd become.
-What we might become next.
+"I don't know how long... to adjust.
+To understand this new dynamic.
+To see you as you, not just... a combination."

+"We'll figure it out.
+Together.
+One step at a time."

+Lina nodded, though uncertainty still clouded her expression.

+"I'm here," she said finally.
+"Whatever you need.
+Just... be patient with me."

+"We will."

+The weight of the day pressed down again.
+Not in a crushing way, but solid.
+Real.
+A reminder of what we'd been through.
+What we'd become.

-Tomorrow would bring questions.
-Documentation.
-Plans for the future.
+Tomorrow would bring new challenges.
+New understanding.

-But tonight, we rested.
-Whole.
-Complete.
-No longer divided.
+But for tonight, we had each other.
+And for now, that was enough.

+---

 We'd merged to survive.
-But maybe, we thought, we'd been heading toward this all along.
-Jason and RAE learned to cooperate.
-They grew closer and had already built toward synthesis.

-Now we'd arrived.
+Maybe we were heading here all along.
+Or maybe we just learned how to survive the same storm.

+Either way—we were here.
 Not who we'd been.
 But who we'd become.